-What is “Organisational Culture?”
+What is “Organizational Culture?”

-Culture’s Impact on Organisational Performance
+Culture’s Impact on Organizational Performance

 Financial Performance and Net Sales

 Recent research has revealed that positive culture change does in fact drive financial performance outcomes.
-In a longitudinal study of 95 automobile dealerships over the course of six years, Boyce and colleagues found organisational culture to predict short and long-term business outcomes, even after accounting for dealership size, location, and previous sales.
+In a longitudinal study of 95 automobile dealerships over the course of six years, Boyce and colleagues found organizational culture to predict short and long-term business outcomes, even after accounting for dealership size, location, and previous sales.

 They found that within the first year, culture improvement initiatives increased customer satisfaction ratings, and within 2 to 4 years, culture improvement had a positive impact on net sales.
-Not only did this study show a strong relationship between culture and business outcomes, it demonstrated the causal relationship of culture predicting organisational performance, and not the other way around.
+Not only did this study show a strong relationship between culture and business outcomes, it demonstrated the causal relationship of culture predicting organizational performance, and not the other way around.

 Several important findings came out of this study: